The LSAT Is Moving In-Person Only: What Changes and What Doesn’t

 The transition to in-person is a change in where you sit, not in how you prepare.
 Focus on the preparation.
 The logistics will sort themselves out.

-Track your wrong answers and spot patterns automatically at scoregap.com — wherever you take the test.
-Free for your first three practice tests.
+Track your wrong answers and spot patterns automatically at scoregap.com, wherever you take the test.
+Free forever.